 “It was so liberating to take his name off of my body and have what I want there.”

-Jennifer had experienced an incredible sense of freedom having replaced the name of her pimp with a tattoo that would help her heal.
+When Jennifer was able to cover up her tattoo, she had experienced an incredible sense of freedom having replaced the name of her pimp with a tattoo that would help her heal.

 “It started when I got the one on my neck covered up and the next morning when I looked at myself in the mirror and I wasn’t reminded that I worked for gangs and I was a part of that kind of life, to have this beautiful flower opening and blooming, it was just, gave me a whole new breath of life.”